 And the Comte de Buffon?

 Suppose we have a floor made of parallel strips of wood, each the same width, and we drop a needle onto the floor.
 What is the probability that the needle will lie across a line between two strips?

 Let’s recast that question a little and ask: if the lines are spaced 1 unit apart, and we drop the needle many times, what’s the average number of lines crossed by the dropped needle?
 It turns out that it is

 where l is the length of the needle.
 Now add another set of lines at right angles (as if the floor were made of square blocks rather than strips).
 The average number of lines crossed by the dropped needle doubles to

 Can you see the connection with the distance-estimating rule?
 The cracks in the floor become the grid lines, and the needle becomes a segment of the walk.
 A straight segment of a walk will cross, on average, grid lines per kilometre of its length.
 Now a mile is 1.609 kilometres, so a segment of the walk will, on average, cross grid lines per mile, which is very close to 2 grid lines per mile, as our rule assumes.
 If a mile were km (1.570… km), we’d average exactly 2 grid lines per mile.

 So the fact that using a kilometre grid gives us a close measure of distance in miles is just good luck.
 It’s because a mile is very close to kilometres.

-In the next post, I’ll explore the maths further.
+In a future post, I’ll explore the maths further.
 We’ll see where the results above come from, and look in more detail at walk-to-walk variability.
 We’ll also see why results that apply to straight lines also apply to curved lines (like walks), and in doing so discover that not only did the Comte de Buffon have a needle, he also had a noodle.